News

 At the stations, you will learn how robots perceive their environment, move, and make decisions.
 It's not just about mechanics and electronics, but also about sensors and clever programming.
 How does nature inspire technology, and why are robots becoming increasingly important in areas such as mobility, logistics, and production?

-Whether it's a beam of light or a pendulum swing, a laser or a heat converter – here you can see the physical laws behind the technology.
+Whether it's a beam of light or a pendulum swing or a laser – here you can see the physical laws behind the technology.

 Key data